 Do you want help to start a CVA?
 Give us a call (0800 180 8440) or complete the form below to speak to one of our experts

-A Company Voluntary Arrangement is a formal insolvency procedure.
+A CVA is a formal insolvency procedure.
 Once it is in place any directors who have given personal guarantees against company debts must understand that they will become liable for these.

 If Directors have given personal guarantees they should have a plan in place for how they will deal with the debts once a CVA is in place.

-Use a CVA to protect against Winding Up
+Does a CVA stop a Winding Up Petition?

-A Company Voluntary Arrangement can be used to protect the business from a Winding Up Petition.
+A CVA can be used to protect the business from a Winding Up Petition.
 An Interim Order can be put in place which will put the winding up process on hold.
 If the creditors agree to the Arrangement the Petition will be overturned.

 It is often HMRC who will petition for the winding up of a company.
 However if there is a possibility of agreeing a CVA which will provide a sensible return HMRC will often be supportive.
 Even if HMRC refuses the proposed Arrangement they will be legally bound to its terms if the majority of all creditors by value agree.

-Will Suppliers still cooperate if a CVA is used?
+Will Suppliers still work with the Company if a CVA is used?